We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 By contrast, Squarespace’s offering here is very limited.
 Its automatic tax calculation features are only currently available in the USA, and involve installing a third-party app.

-Six — Shopify’s customer support is more comprehensive.
+Seven — Shopify’s customer support is more comprehensive

 Shopify lets you contact the company for help in more ways.